Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/selecting.rst

 .. figure:: /images/scene-layout_object_selecting_color.png

-   Unselected object in black, selected object in orange, and active object in yellow.
+   Active object in yellow, selected object in orange, and unselected object in black.

 In *Object Mode* the last (de)selected item is called the "Active Object" and is outlined in yellow (the others are orange).